 - If the bearing had time to rust, it likely needs replacing.

 All of the clutches’ components need to be moving freely for the clutches to be working correctly.
-Dirt and dust from worn components may lock up the rollers and other moving parts so that the clutch does not engage or disengage completely.
+Dirt and dust from worn components may lock up the rollers and other moving parts so the clutch does not engage or disengage completely.

 - With the engine off, remove the clutch cover.